OracleOfDelphii/snake-and-ladder/README.md

 # Game Features
 Highly customizable.You can define number of snakes , ladders , cells and players.

-It uses an implemention of BFS algorithm to find shortest path from player P to last cell(I wrote an implemention of djikstra algorithm for fun too).You can take average of distances as one of the factors of game difficulty(for simplicity).
+It uses an implemention of BFS algorithm to find shortest path from player P to last cell(I wrote an implemention of djikstra algorithm for fun too).You can take average of distances as a factor of game difficulty(for simplicity).

 Colorful with graphical table and simple animations thanks to ANSI escape sequences(some enviornments may or may not support all of them).